AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 # Models

 We followed an end-to-end approach to solve the calorie prediction problem of food images.
-To do so we used a pretrained ResNet and DenseNet architecture.
+To do so we used pretrained ResNet [@ResNet] and DenseNet [@DenseNet] architectures as base models.
 We kept the feature extractor layers and replaced the last fully-connected classification layer.
-We try to solve the problem interpreting it on the one hand as a classification task and on the other hand as a regression problem.
-Furthermore we introduced additional learning feedback following a multi-task approach.
+We tried solve the problem interpreting it on the one hand as a classification task and on the other hand as a regression problem.
+Furthermore we introduced additional learning feedback following a multi-task learning approac.

-We describe in the following only the last layer of the neural network.
+In the following, only the last layer of the neural network is described.

-In the regression case we trained a model predicting only the kcal information with one output neuron and another to predict additionally protein, fat and carbohydrates information using four neurons.
+In the regression case we trained a model to predict the kcal information with one output neuron and additionally to predict protein, fat and carbohydrate information using three additional neurons.
 The two models were trained using a L1 and smooth L1 loss.

-We transformed the two already described models to a classification problem quantizing the regression outputs.
+We adapted the base architecuters to the classification problem by quantizing the regression outputs.
 So we introduced 50 class buckets for each regression output.
 The models were trained using a cross entropy loss.

 The multi-task model is based on the regression model including the nutritional information with additional binary outputs to predict the top n ingredients.
 The resulting layer has four regression outputs with 50 binary outputs.
-The used loss combines a smooth L1 loss for the regression outputs and an binary cross entropy for the top 50 ingredients.
+The used loss combines a smooth L1 loss for the regression outputs and a binary cross entropy loss for the top 50 ingredients.
 To get the same scaling of the two learning signals we scaled the binary cross entropy loss with a factor of 400. $$ loss = L1 + 400 * BCE $$

-There are no reference papers with a similar task like we do therefore we could not compare our results to other implementations.
-Due to we implemented a simple baseline to get an evidence that our model actually learns something and is better than guessing.
+As there are no reference papers working with similar approaches or similar data, the results could not be compared to other studies.
+Hence, a simple baseline was implemented to get evidence that our models actually learn and that they are better than random guessing.

 The baseline for the kcal prediction basically is the mean of all samples in the train dataset.
-That means that the model predicts in the inference always just the mean of the already seen kcal values.
-We used the same baseline for predicting the nutritional data.
+A basleine model would predict during inference only the mean of the already seen kcal values seen.
+The same baseline was used for predicting the nutritional data.

 # Experiments {#sec:experiments}